astashov/liftosaur/README.md

 - Track bodyweight and other body measurements (biceps, chest, waist, etc)
 - Correlate bodyweight changes with lifts graphs
 - Web Editor to create programs
+- Shareable programs - you can build a program, generate a link, and import on another phone.

 # Implementation details

 It's a regular Preact/TypeScript app.
-State manager is custom, similar to Redux + Thunks, but with using [lens-shmens](https://github.com/astashov/lens-shmens#why) to avoid Redux-like boilerplate.
+State manager is custom, similar to Redux + Thunks, but using [lens-shmens](https://github.com/astashov/lens-shmens#why) to avoid Redux-like boilerplate.
 It's a PWA, so there's a simple service worker, that caches the network calls.
 The setup is similar to what's described in [this blog post](https://www.liftosaur.com/blog/posts/offline-mode-in-liftosaur/).

 I try to be efficient with the JavaScript size, and avoid heavy third-party libraries.
 As a result, the whole app weights ~200kb, where ~100kb are various third-party libs.
 The major third-party libs are: